 Start the day at the park with the orientation video and a walk through the garden – you’ll see it as soon as you pass through the gift shop/entrance.
 After that, head outside for the mission.
 The Mission building itself is my favorite part of the park; it’s beautiful and haunting.
 The history of Missions in the US is obviously complicated, and it’s not all pretty.
 Being in the sanctuary is a remarkable experience because the history feels so present.
 Taking a few moments to just stand here is a must.

 Returning to the visitor center area, hang out by the picnic tables.
 I would recommend bringing some snacks and water with you from Tucson; however, starting in the late morning, they often have someone making masa tortillas that you can sample.
-You only get a small one, so it’s not very filling, but they taste great!
+You only get a small one, so it’s not very filling, but they taste amazing!
 After lunch, walk through the museum, and take a few pictures with the Mission which is very photogenic in the sunlight.
 Finally, stop by the gift shop for some unique desert foods – pretty much anything you can imagine is made from prickly pears here.

 Bonus Tip: You’ll lose the radio about 45 minutes out of Tucson.
 It’s at this point that I really recommend a John Denver CD 😀 Also, don’t forget water and sunscreen!